-A To develop tracks and paths in accordance with Council's Track Strategy and the Development Standards in the Open Spaces Strategy
+A To develop tracks and paths in accordance with the Parks and Open Spaces Strategy

-- 1. The Development Standards for the park management categories provide guidance on the provision of tracks and paths on reserves. - 2.
+- 1. The Development Guidelines for the park management categories in the Parks and Open Spaces Stratgey provide guidance on the provision of tracks and paths on reserves. - 2.
 When planning new tracks or paths the main users that it is intended for should be identified and considered in the design process. - 3.
-Tracks will be developed in accordance with Council's adopted Track Strategy. - 4.
-Tracks and paths will be maintained to appropriate standards in accordance with Council's adopted Track Strategy. - 5.
+Tracks will be developed in accordance with Council's adopted Parks and Open Spaces Strategy. - 4.
+Tracks, trails, and paths will be maintained to appropriate standards in accordance with Council's adopted Parks and Open Spaces Strategy. - 5.
 Specific reserve management plans may contain particular policies regarding tracks or paths for specific reserves or groups of reserves. - 6.
 Where tracks provided by others (such as the Department of Conservation) adjoin our tracks we will endeavour to coordinate track standards where practicable.